dps-2020/course-material/course-overview.md

 # Overview

-Agile based development to build a modern application using Test Driven Development (TDD) and Continuopus Integration working on a Team.
+Agile based development to build a modern application using Test Driven Development (TDD) and Continuous Integration (CI) working on a Team.
+You will have two instructors for this course.

+* Dr Ronald Frank.                         rfrank@pace.edu
+* Adjunct Professor Rinaldo Di Giorgio     rdigiorgio@pace.edu

 Reading and Discussions about Agile and Ethics and Change as discussion topics

-A banking application will be used to demonstrate a typical modern software engineering team. we have previously developed and have existing stories
+A banking application will be used to demonstrate a typical modern software engineering team using well developed Stories.

 * Server is in Java
-* Clients are in Java script
+* Clients can be in Java script (Optional using Swagger)

 Following Concepts will be covered

+1. Java OO, Polymorphisim
+2. Differences between Scrum, Agile Kanban
-1. Agile working in teams implementing stories (probably use Atlassian)
+2. Agile Pair Programming  working in teams implementing stories
 2. TDD
 3. UAT
-4. OO
 5. Functional Programming using JavaScript on the client
 6. Cloud Based Development
 7. Devops
 8. Performance and Load testing
 9. Working with SCM (GitHub)
 10. Brief overview of security and penetration testing
-11. IDEs ( Eclipse and Intellij)
+11. IDEs (Eclipse and Intellij)

-Students will have a choice to use Azure or AWS (assuming we can get an account) I would also like to have on joint afternoon sessions with the Law school on the

-“Topic of a Firm unable to test and upgrade software resulting in death to citizens”

 * Class One
   * Ron Java
   * Discuss Stories for Sprint One
+  * Readings Agile Book
 * Class Two (End Sprint One)
   * Close Sprint One
   * Discuss Stories for Sprint Two